lllllcz/CSE-Lab/README.md

 ```

 Hints:
 * Notice that the first log index is **1** instead of 0.
 To simplify the programming, you can append an empty log entry to the logs at the very beginning.
-And since the 'lastApplied' index starts from 0, the first empty log entry will never be applied to the state machine.
+And since the 'last_applied' index starts from 0, the first empty log entry will never be applied to the state machine.
 * Do yourself a favor for future labs (especially for lab 3 and lab 4).
 Make your code clean and readable.
 * Remember to use the mutex!
 * Don't forget to implement the marshall and unmarshall method in `raft_protocol.cc` and `raft_protocol.h` (for the template class).